 Unsweetened almond milk is the best keto milk you can get.
 One cup of almond milk has only 1 gram of net carbs and 3 grams of fat.
 It's also a good source of vitamins A and E, and some brands enrich their almond milk with vitamin D. Almond milk is also a good source of calcium for stronger bones.

-Almond milk, on the other hand, does not cause allergies and there's no evidence that it has any effect on hormones .
+Almond milk, on the other hand, is less likely to cause allergies, and there's no evidence that it has any effect on hormones .
 This popular keto milk is also a low-calorie food item, so you can safely enjoy it if weight loss is your keto goal.

 You can buy almond milk at any local or health food store or you can make your own at home.
-You can make almond milk by soaking, draining, and blending it with fresh water.
+Make almond milk by soaking, draining, and blending almond with fresh water.
 You then strain this mixture through a nut bag, and the resulting liquid is almond milk.
 It's as simple as that and much cheaper than store-bought milk.

 The saturated fats in this popular keto milk are mainly medium-chain triglycerides.
 These are, among other things, well-known for their antimicrobial properties.
 One study shows that the medium-chain triglycerides in coconut milk kills harmful bacteria in the gut .